nikitasingh123/VOIP_AudioCall_Tool/README.md

 playButton.addEventListener(){
 }
 ```
-* Purpose - on clicking play button makes the recoredaudio stream available to an audio element and plays it
+* Purpose - on clicking play button makes the recordedaudio stream available to an audio element and plays it

 ```javascript
 downloadButton.addEventListener(){
 }
 ```
-* Purpose - on clicking download button, it saves the recoredaudio stream in a recording.wav file and downloads it
+* Purpose - on clicking download button, it saves the recordedaudio stream in a recording.wav file and downloads it

 #### [local_p2p_record.js](https://github.com/SRIDOutsideProjects/VoIP_Webrtc_Tool/blob/Code/local_p2p_record.js)